fiatjaf/sbt-esbuild/README.md

 In your code, when [writing facades](http://www.scala-js.org/doc/interoperability/facade-types.html), use `@JSImport` to refer to the JavaScript modules you're importing (they will get translated to `require()` or `import` calls and later transpiled by `esbuild`).

-In your build.sbt, enable the plugin, include your dependencies and optionally set the linker to use ES modules:
+In your build.sbt, enable the plugin and include your dependencies:

 ```diff
 -enablePlugins(ScalaJSPlugin)